Your Bequests/Gifts in Wills

 Warrah will always respect your privacy and understand that your Will is personal to you.
 Warrah will also manage your gift with integrity, respect and gratitude, ensuring it is used for the greatest good.

-If you already have a Will, it is possible to make changes with your solicitor, in the form of a Codicil, which amends the terms of the Will to reflect your intentions to include a gift to Warrah Society.
+If you already have a Will, it is possible to make changes with your qualified legal representative, in the form of a Codicil, which amends the terms of the Will to reflect your intentions to include a gift or bequest to Warrah Society.